cloudmesh-community/book/examples/222/recommender/readme.md

 ```

 * Get the raw .txt file on webplotviz
-* Showcase the rotated views of data
+* Showcase the rotated views of data using webplotviz